RubixML/ML/docs/datasets/unlabeled.md

 | 1 | samples | | array | A 2-dimensional array consisting of rows of samples and columns with feature values. |
 | 2 | validate | true | bool | Should we validate the input? |

-## Additional Methods
-This dataset does not have any additional methods.

 ## Example

 ```php